pivotal/docs-tap/getting-started.md

 provided by the RabbitMQ Cluster Operator for Kubernetes.
 For more information, see the [RabbitMQ documentation](https://www.rabbitmq.com/kubernetes/operator/operator-overview.html).

-The RabbitMQ Cluster Operator is installed and runs on the same Kubernetes cluster as Tanzu Application Platform.
+The cluster Operator is installed and runs on the same Kubernetes cluster as Tanzu Application Platform.
 Then you use Services Toolkit to install and run the Operator on a separate dedicated “Service” cluster, while still allowing service resources to be consumed from Tanzu Application Platform cluster.

 #### Steps

-The service operator is responsible for installing and managing the RabbitMQ Cluster Operator:
+The service operator is responsible for installing and managing the cluster Operator:

 1. Install the RabbitMQ Operator by running: